What to eat at Amoy Street? That’s an easy question to answer. Just follow our guide for the best restaurants and bars.

 Dapper Coffee, 73 Amoy Street, Singapore 069892

 This Michelin-starred fine dining establishment takes you on a culinary high with globally influenced seasonal lunch sets and chef tasting dinner menus.
 Nouri is also known for artfully plated dishes and an unpretentious menu that’s big on flavour.
-Even the simple Bread and Broth dish (rye sourdough, silken cheese and vegetable broth) packs a punch!
+Even the simple bread and broth dish (rye sourdough, silken cheese and vegetable broth) packs a punch!

-Nouri, 72 Amoy Street Singapore 069891
+Nouri, 72 Amoy Street, Singapore 069891

-Burger Bar New York
+9. Burger Bar New York

-Is there a more fuss-free lunch option that a classic American cheeseburger?
-This iconic New York import (formerly known as Burger Joint) has spared no detail in recreating the original branch’s cheeseburger, going so far as to import beef and cheese from the very same farm in America.
-The menu here is far from extensive, but Burger Bar New York is proof of the merits of keeping things simple (no foie gras or truffle oil here).
-Go on and complement that burger with one of its 19(!) craft beers on tap.
+Is there a more fuss-free lunch option than a classic American cheeseburger?
+This iconic New York import (formerly known as Burger Joint) spares no detail in recreating the original branch’s cheeseburger, going so far as to import beef and cheese from the very same farm in the US.
+The menu is far from extensive, but it’s proof of the merit of keeping things simple (no foie gras or truffle oil here).
+Go on and complement that burger with one of the craft beers on tap.

-Burger Bar New York, #03-01, 115 Amoy Street, Singapore 069924 Enter through the back door on Gemmill Lane.
+Burger Bar New York, #03-01, 115 Amoy Street, Singapore 069924 (enter through the back door on Gemmill Lane)

-Wang Dae Bak
+10. Wang Dae Bak

-Wang Dae Bak, Amoy Street, 98 Amoy Street, Singapore 069918
+Wang Dae Bak, 98 Amoy Street, Singapore 069918

 Alati, 73 Amoy Street, Singapore 069892

-The Flying Squirrel
+12. The Flying Squirrel

-Flying Squirrel, #01-02, 92 Amoy Street, Singapore 069911
+The Flying Squirrel, #01-02, 92 Amoy Street, Singapore 069911

-Pho 99 Vietnamese Delight
+13. Pho 99 Vietnamese Delight

 Pho 99’s lunchtime crowds might be a turn-off, but if you’ve got a leisurely lunch break (or manage to sneak out before 12pm), you’ll be treated to a generous bowl of authentic Vietnamese pho.
-If you’re a fan of pho but aren’t too fond of sweeter broths, you’ll be happy to know that the broth here packs quite a savoury punch.
+If you’re a fan of pho but aren’t too fond of sweeter broths, you’ll be happy to know that the broth packs quite a savoury punch.
 Bonus points for the generous portions of sliced beef.

 Pho 99 Vietnamese Delight, 57/58 Amoy Street, Singapore 069883

-Birds of a Feather
+14. Birds of a Feather

 Birds of a Feather, 115 Amoy Street, Singapore 069935